Electroacupuncture for chronic stroke

 CONCLUSION:

-In conclusion, Electroacupuncture for chronic stroke in this current study showed a significant decrease in muscle spasticity and increases in active ROM of the wrist joint and FM upper-limb motor scores after a combined acupuncture treatment and strengthening exercise intervention.
+In conclusion, Electroacupuncture for chronic stroke in this current study showed a significant decrease in muscle spasticity and an increase in active ROM of the wrist joint and FM upper-limb motor scores after a combined acupuncture treatment and strengthening exercise intervention.
 The strengthening alone did not show any beneficial effect on the same subjects.
 It is premature to draw any firm conclusion given the limitations of this pilot study.
-It is, however, reasonable to state that the results of the current study indicate a hope that acupuncture treatment may improve motor function if combined with a motor training program in chronic stroke survivors with moderate or severe muscle spasticity.
+We confidently assert that our study’s results suggest acupuncture, paired with motor training, may enhance motor function in chronic stroke survivors.
+Specifically, this combination could benefit those with moderate or severe muscle spasticity.

 Resources